amitauti/demoMobileApp/README.md

 Open the DynamoDB console at https://console.aws.amazon.com/dynamodb/.
 Choose Create table.
 For Table name, enter http-crud-tutorial-items.
-For Primary key, enter id.
+For Primary key, enter nightId.
 Choose Create.

 Step 2: Create a Lambda function
 We create a Lambda function for the backend of our API.
 This Lambda function creates, reads, updates, and deletes items from DynamoDB.
 The function uses events from API Gateway to determine how to interact with DynamoDB.
 For simplicity, this tutorial uses a single Lambda function.
 As a best practice, we should create separate functions for each route.